gear-foundation/academy/docs/18-auction-coding/coding.md

 ) -> Result<AuctionEvent, AuctionError> {}
 ```

-In the following code block, we confirm if the auction is in the `ReadyToStart` state:
+In the following code block, we'll confirm if the auction is in the `ReadyToStart` state:

 ```rust
 if self.status != Status::ReadyToStart {